tannineo/ts-design-pattern/src/structural/adapter/README.md

 Cons:

 - the overall complexity of the code increases because you need to introduce a set of new interfaces and classes
-  - sometimes it’s simpler just to change the service class so that it matches the rest of your code
+  - sometimes it's simpler just to change the service class so that it matches the rest of your code